 Flights to Rio de Janeiro-Galeão International Airport are available on Aerolineas Argentinas, Air France, Alitalia, Amaszonas Paraguay, American Airlines, Avianca, British Airways, Copa Airlines, Delta Air Lines, Edelweiss Air, Emirates, Gol Transportes Aereos, Iberia, KLM, LATAM, LOT Polish Airlines, Lufthansa, Royal Air Maroc, Sky Airline, TAAG Angola Airlines, TAP Air Portugal, and United Airlines.

-Free wifi is available for 60 minutes.
+Free unlimited wifi is available.

 The Luxor Hotel, attached to the airport, has some business and conference facilities.

 Rio de Janeiro International Airport Taxis: the taxi fares above are intended as a guideline only.